Dedicated Servers

 22. Do budget dedicated servers come with a backup solution?

-Many budget dedicated servers do not come with automated backup solutions, so you may need to set up your own backup system or purchase additional services.
+Since many low-cost dedicated servers lack automated backup options, you may need to build your own backup system or purchase additional services.

 24. How secure are budget dedicated servers?